rwxrob/notes/Cycling/Carbs burned per watt per hour.md

 | 250       | 900           | 80%                   | 720          | 180g             |
 | 275       | 990           | 85%                   | 841          | 210g             |
 | 300       | 1080          | 90%                   | 972          | 243g             |
+Based on these estimates it's easy so see whether eating and taking on carbs through the gut is needed.

+Efforts typically less than 90 minutes can draw on stored glycogen and still be topped up through recovery and pre-fueling.
+The intensity dictates how much is taken from these stores. *Any* effort beyond 90 minutes should always include taking in watts through the gut in order to maintain performance or better recovery when training.

 [Current FTP power zones (270 FTP)](Current%20FTP%20power%20zones%20(270%20FTP).md)

 [^1]: This is not completely accurate because it depends on how developed the fat oxidation energy system is, the better it is trained the less **Carb % of fuel**.